-Our board of directors has adopted, and our stockholders have approved, the ESPP, which became effective upon the effectiveness of the registration statement of which this prospectus is a part.
+We expect our board of directors to adopt, and our stockholders to approve, the ESPP, which will become effective immediately prior to the effectiveness of the registration statement of which this prospectus is a part.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423(b) of the Code.
-The ESPP initially reserves and authorizes the issuance of up to a total of 275,030 shares of common stock to participating employees.
-The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2019 and each January 1 thereafter through January 1, 2028, by the least of (i) 1% of the outstanding number of shares of our common stock on the immediately preceding December 31; (ii) 543,926 shares or (iii) such number of shares as determined by the ESPP administrator.
+The ESPP initially reserves and authorizes the issuance of up to a total of shares of common stock to participating employees.
+The ESPP provides that the number of shares reserved and available for issuance will automatically increase each January 1, beginning on January 1, 2019 and each January 1 thereafter through January 1, 2028, by the least of (i) % of the outstanding number of shares of our common stock on the immediately preceding December 31; (ii) shares or (iii) such number of shares as determined by the ESPP administrator.
 The number of shares reserved under the ESPP is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.

-All employees who have completed at least three months of employment and whose customary employment is for more than 20 hours per week are eligible to participate in the ESPP.
+All employees who have completed at least 30 days of employment and whose customary employment is for more than 20 hours per week are eligible to participate in the ESPP.
 However, any employee who owns 5% or more of the total combined voting power or value of all classes of stock is not eligible to purchase shares under the ESPP.

 We will make one or more offerings each year to our employees to purchase shares under the ESPP.
-Unless otherwise determined by the compensation committee, offerings will usually begin on each January 1 and July 1 and will continue for six-month periods, referred to as offering periods.
+Offerings will usually begin on each January 1 and July 1 and will continue for six-month periods, referred to as offering periods.
 Each eligible employee may elect to participate in any offering by submitting an enrollment form at least 15 business days before the relevant offering date.

-Each employee who is a participant in the ESPP may purchase shares by authorizing payroll deductions of up to 15% of his or her base compensation during an offering period.
+Each employee who is a participant in the ESPP may purchase shares by authorizing payroll deductions of up to 10% of his or her base compensation during an offering period.
 Unless the participating employee has previously withdrawn from the offering, his or her accumulated payroll deductions will be used to purchase shares on the last business day of the offering period at a price equal to 85% of the fair market value of the shares on the first business day or the last business day of the offering period, whichever is lower.
 Under applicable tax rules, an employee may purchase no more than \$25,000 worth of shares of common stock, valued at the start of the purchase period, under the ESPP in any calendar year.